mawkler/maconomy-cli/README.md

 Commands:
-  get     Get the time sheet for the current week set     Set number of hours on some day for a given job and task clear   Remove hours hours on some day for a given job and task logout  Log out line    Operate on entire lines in the time sheet help    Print this message or the help of the given subcommand(s)
+  get     Get the time sheet for the current week set     Set number of hours on day(s) for a given job and task clear   Remove hours hours on day(s) for a given job and task submit  Submit time sheet for week logout  Log out line    Operate on entire lines in the time sheet help    Print this message or the help of the given subcommand(s)